Build Starbucks-Level Loyalty With Behavioral Psychology

 Gamification engine

-Points/xp as reward currency, badges as achievements, leaderboard prizes.
+Points/XP as reward currency, badges as achievements, leaderboard prizes.

 Community engagement